Ax 'Em: Production

 Michael Mfume wrote, directed, produced, and starred in the film with no experience, contacts or money for production.
 Eventually Mfume managed to accrue $400,000 from a group of investors while also accepting help from friends and family such as Mfume's mother providing craft services and his father also donating some money.
 The film was shot in 15 days over a four-month period in Baltimore, Maryland at Morgan State University, Ashburton, Walbrook Junction and Druid Hill Park.
 The cast consisted of amateur actors who were mostly friends of Mfume's from Morgan State.
 Mfume also had interviews and screenings for the film setup with The Walt Disney Company, Columbia Pictures, and Warner Bros., which John Singleton helped set up after meeting with Mfume.
 When Mfume spoke of his aspirations for the film, he was quoted:

 When you think of horror films in the '90s, you going to think of Michael Mfume.

+After finding no distributors and still using its original title of The Weekend it Lives, the film had a very short theatrical run in Baltimore, Maryland in 1992, before falling into complete obscurity.

+11 years later in 2003, York Entertainment purchased the home video rights for The Weekend It Lives.
+Wanting to market it as a straight horror film, a large re-edit took place with scenes that are now incomplete, out of order, or missing entirely leaving much of the film incoherent.
+Furthermore, the film was renamed Ax 'Em.
+The original film had a comedic-horror parody tone rather than straight horror, which can still be seen in the re-edit.

+It is unknown if any prints of the original version still exist.

 Reception

 Critical reception for Ax 'Em has been overwhelmingly negative, and Beyond Hollywood opined that the film was "one of the most visually atrocious films I’ve come across in a long, long time."
-Something Awful gave it a rating of - 48, commenting "How do you review a movie so unfit for public viewing that you can't even figure out any of the characters' names?"
+Something Awful gave it a rating of -48, commenting "How do you review a movie so unfit for public viewing that you can't even figure out any of the characters' names?"
 I-Mockery criticized the film heavily in one of their movie spotlights, remarking "At the end of the credits, the word, "peace" is shown.
 Never have I seen a stronger case for war."

-The Baltimore Sun was slightly more positive in its review, commenting that the film initially showed some promise but that "Once the killings begin, the movie ceases to generate much interest."
+A contemporary review of the film's original release (as The Weekend It Lives) was slightly more positive.
+Writing for The Baltimore Sun, reviewer Stephen Hunter commented that the film initially showed some promise but that "Once the killings begin, the movie ceases to generate much interest."